In France, New Years Eve, known as “La Saint-Sylvestre” or “réveillon de l’an”, is celebrated in a variety of ways.

 I have seen several articles plastered across the web that say French people in France eat crepes (very thin pancakes) for new years.
 This just is not true.

-Yes the French eat crepes and can eat them all year round and yes there is a special day where the French celebrate and eat crepes but New years eve is not one of them.
+Yes the French eat crepes and can eat them all year round but there is one particular day where it is the tradition to eat crepes and that is on chandeleur which happens to fall on ground hog day.

 Bonne Année everyone.